A Survey of Densest Subgraph Discovery on Large Graphs

-Based on Definition \ref{def:bicliquedensity}, the $(p, q)$-biclique densest subgraph is the subgraph with the largest $(p, q)$-biclique density among all subgraphs in $\mathcal{B}$, where $p, q \leq 1$.
-Mitzenmacher et al.~\cite{mitzenmacher2015scalable} convert the $(p, q)$-biclique DS problem into a decision problem, that is, whether there is a subgraph whose $(p, q)$-biclique density is not less than $D$ in the bipartite graph.
-Then the densest subgraph can be obtained by binary search.
+Based on Definition \ref{def:bicliquedensity}, the $(p, q)$-biclique DS is the subgraph with the largest $(p, q)$-biclique density among all subgraphs in $\mathcal{B}$, where $p, q \leq 1$.
+Mitzenmacher et al.~\cite{mitzenmacher2015scalable} convert the $(p, q)$-biclique DS problem into a decision problem; that is, whether there is a subgraph whose $(p, q)$-biclique density is not less than $D$ in the bipartite graph.
+Then the DS can be obtained by binary search.
 For the decision problem, the bipartite graph is transformed into a flow network, which is subsequently solved by computing its min-cut.
 In addition, the authors also propose a sampling-based approximation algorithm to handle large-scale bipartite graphs.